Mujeeb4582/Awesome-books/README.md

 ## Acknowledgments

+- Thanks to the Microverse team for the great curriculum.
+- Thanks to the Code Reviewer(s) for the insightful feedback.
+- A great thanks to My coding partner(s), morning session team, and standup team for their contributions.
-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used.
-- Inspiration
-- etc

 ## 📝 License